s81320/A3-kafka-basics/readme.md

 http://kafka.apache.org/quickstart
 It worked well (on my mac) with the cli , messages successfully send and received / produced and consumed

-Tried to work with kafka-python but ran into problems:
+Tried to work with the kafka-python library but ran into problems:
 Like it did not work with python 3.7 - I switched to python 3.6 Still I could not resolve this error: kafka.errors.NoBrokersAvailable: NoBrokersAvailable